Strengthening Career Preparation Across Programs

 Talk to Students About Geoscience CareersThe first and most fundamental part of preparing students for careers is making sure they know about them.
 Many students are unfamiliar with the opportunities available to those with expertise in geoscience.
 Sometimes students have a negative perception of the geosciences as a whole, thinking that the available jobs are low status and low paying.
 Providing information about the wide array of important things that people do with geoscience knowledge (engineering, architecture, environmental management...) will help them visualize themselves making a good living in an interesting career they didn't even know existed.

 Another benefit of this approach is that you can share insights about career pathways in the geosciences and how those careers relate to the concepts in class.
 Students may not be aware of the wide array of jobs in geoscience fields.
-The Geoscientists in the Workforce page illustrates a variety of career possibilities and lists degree requirements and potential earnings for different jobs.
+The What do geoscientists do? page illustrates a variety of career possibilities and lists degree requirements and potential earnings for different jobs.

 Here are some examples that highlight how skills taught in an introductory geoscience course are tied to on-the-job performance in many different fields.